hitchdev/hitchstory/docs/src/approach/hermetic-end-to-end-test.md

 * The entire app is run as a cohesive whole.

-* The entire outside world for this app is run in a strictly controlled mock environment.
+* The entire "outside world" for this app is run in a strictly controlled mock environment.
 For example, if it:

 ** Calls an external sandbox REST API.
 ** Uses a staging database whose exact data isn't controlled.